 13. Have a good impact on other employees

 Disengaged employees often have a negative impact on others.
 In addition, their negativity may create an unhealthy company culture.

-A report on financial cost of employee disengagement showed that businesses with low employee engagement report 62% more accidents that those with high engagement.
+A report on the financial cost of employee disengagement showed that businesses with low employee engagement report 62% more accidents than those with high engagement.